Unlinking and unknottedness of monotone Lagrangian submanifolds: Generalisations

 The $n=2k+2$ case of Theorem \ref{unknot-tweak} will now follow from the following result. \begin{prp} There exists a loop $\gamma$ and a regular almost complex structure $J$ (obtained by neck-stretching) such that the discs in $M(\gamma,J)$ avoid $L$. \end{prp} To prepare for the proof of this result, we state a version Lazzarini's decomposition theorem for punctured holomorphic discs with boundary on a Lagrangian.

 \begin{lma}[Compare with \cite{Laz,Laz2}] Let $X$ be a symplectic manifold with strong convex or concave contact-type boundary, let $\bar{X}$ denote its completion and $L\subset X$ be a compact Lagrangian submanifold.
 Let $J$ be a compatible almost complex structure on $\bar{X}$ adapted to the contact structure on the ends.
 Suppose that $u\colon\Sigma\to\bar{X}$ is a finite-energy punctured holomorphic disc with boundary on $L$.
-There exists a somewhere-injective finite-energy punctured disc $v\colon\Sigma'\to\bar{X}$ with boundary on $L$ such that $v(\Sigma')\subset u(\Sigma)$. \end{lma} \begin{proof} Lazzarini's proof \cite{Laz2} carries over almost word-for-word.
-One must be careful to understand non-injectivity near the punctures, but this is controlled by Corollaries 2.5 and 2.6 of \cite{Sief} which imply that, in a sufficiently small annular neighbourhood of a puncture, $u$ does indeed factor through a finite-energy embedded half-cylinder and that two half-cylinders asymptotic to the same puncture are either asymptotically disjoint or, asymptotically, their images coincide. \end{proof}
+There exists a somewhere-injective finite-energy punctured disc $v\colon\Sigma'\to\bar{X}$ with boundary on $L$ such that $v(\Sigma')\subset u(\Sigma)$. \end{lma}